massimobonanni/CodemotionAzureWebinar/FeedbackManager.CosmosDB/README.md

 }
 ```

-You can retrieve Endpoint and AccessKey in the Azure Portal, in the *"Keys"* blade of the Cognitive Service instance:
+You can retrieve Endpoint and AccessKey in the Azure Portal, in the *"Keys"* blade of the CosmosDB account:

 ![The Keys blade of the CosmosDB account in the Azure Portal](Documentation/Images/CosmosDB-EndpointAndAccessKey.png)